AMG2001/GE_Eco_System/README.md

-# Github Repo Docs
+# Green Egypt Repository

-## 🏭 Green Egypt Eco System Repo :
+## 🏭 Green Egypt Eco System :

 - this git repo contain all software that we use inside our GE Eco System as :

 1. Green Egypt user app 📱 : this application that contain all user info “User account , user points , number of recycled items and history of all transactions that user implement inside our system”.

     <img src = "https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiP5O-mAsZ4z3ArULmiUduJum8edRINshEO7TR7s5sj2_2TCYY3jIz1KH3WI1nD96TFnzV5NWrvrK_3eCgl3ra5tUz3ziMNQkuPA_Fh-yZ-lFja4HZqI44arl2QQ3MGPrneVPTXTAk5WFaj_Rv8g3J2x6HT0A-l4axxwLZfRvkeAyAWILJoJJbEPkXf/s1600/GE%20Logo.png" width = 125 height = 125/>

 2. Green Egypt Screen app 💻 : this application is used to interact with all user actions and tracking number and type of items that user put inside our GE Machine and at last generate qrcode that user scan to take his / her points .

 3. Green Egypt Camera app 📸 : we use camera with tflite model to detect classify the type of item that user put in front of the machine to open the hole of the item or refuse to take it if it neigther plastic nor cans .

 4. GE Signals app 📶 : this app contain and test all signals that camera send to arduino and check how the arduino interact and handle these signals .

 # 📗 Green Egypt :